PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

    | ``|`` Here I have defined when a new line has to be printed,
    | ``|`` so it looks like how I have specified it.

+.. example:: reST inline markup

+   The standard reST inline markup is quite simple: use

+   one asterisk: *text* for emphasis (italics), two asterisks: **text** for strong emphasis (boldface), and
+   backquotes: ``text`` for code samples.

 For information about inline markup please check `How to use inline-markup`_.

 .. _reSTxt_style_guide_Whitespaces: